-No. You do not have to wait to incur or file a reimbursement claim.
-You can incur or file a claim for reimbursement up to the total amount you have elected for the year at any time after the beginning of the plan year, even if the money is not yet in your account.
+No. You can incur or file a claim for reimbursement up to the total amount you have elected for the year at any time after the beginning of the plan year, even if the money is not yet in your account.
+This is one of the best benefits of the HFSA.